keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

   Use `keptn` if it is part of a command name, pathname, an argument to a command or function, etc.

-* As a project name that may be trademarked, you should not use an apostrophe-s to make it a possessive ("Keptn's") or hyphentate it (as in "Keptn-specific").
+* As a project name that is trademarked, you should not use an apostrophe-s to make it a possessive ("Keptn's") or hyphentate it (as in "Keptn-specific").